Your cart is empty

 Coffee purchased through the ECX auction typically reflects the prevailing local supply-demand balance.
 When local demand is high (for example, during domestic consumption peaks or when many exporters compete for limited lots), ECX prices can push above international parity.

 Direct trade arrangements through cooperatives or vertically integrated operations can sometimes offer more price stability because the relationship is not subject to daily auction volatility.
 However, direct trade lots may carry higher per-unit costs because of smaller volumes and additional traceability requirements.
+See our Ethiopian coffee MOQ guide for a detailed breakdown of minimum order quantities across both channels.

 Ethiopian coffee is graded from Grade 1 (highest quality, fewest defects) to Grade 5.
-Grade 1 washed Yirgacheffe commands a significantly higher differential than Grade 4 natural Jimma.
+Grade 1 washed Yirgacheffe commands a significantly higher price than Grade 4 natural Jimma.
 The grade directly reflects defect count, cup score, and screen size.

 | Coffee Type | Grade | Process | FOB Price/kg (USD) | Cup Score Range |